GoogleCloudPlatform/DataflowTemplates/v1/README_PubSub_Subscription_to_BigQuery.md

-Pub/Sub Subscription to BigQuery Template
+Pub/Sub Subscription to BigQuery template
 ---
-Streaming pipeline.
-Ingests JSON-encoded messages from a Pub/Sub subscription, transforms them using a JavaScript user-defined function (UDF), and writes them to a pre-existing BigQuery table as BigQuery elements.
+The Pub/Sub Subscription to BigQuery template is a streaming pipeline that reads JSON-formatted messages from a Pub/Sub subscription and writes them to a BigQuery table.
+You can use the template as a quick solution to move Pub/Sub data to BigQuery.
+The template reads JSON-formatted messages from Pub/Sub and converts them to BigQuery elements.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/pubsub-subscription-to-bigquery) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=PubSub_Subscription_to_BigQuery).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)